Determine if cement counters are right for you, learn how they are made and get care tips

 Concrete countertops offer a completely customizable, handcrafted surface popular in kitchens, bathrooms and outdoor entertaining areas, as well as in restaurants and bars.
-Concrete counters marry functionality and beauty, giving you the ability to create surfaces in virtually any color, shape or size.
-Textures and finishes are available to match any design style, including traditional, modern, contemporary, industrial, glam or rustic, plus they are inherently durable and easy to clean and maintain.
+Concrete counters marry functionality and beauty, plus they are inherently durable and easy to clean and maintain.

 Hard Topix in Jenison, MI

 Consider the following benefits and drawbacks when deciding if concrete is a good choice for you.

 The biggest advantage is that the customization options are virtually endless.

 Durability is another positive feature.
 Most contractors reinforce the mix by adding glass fibers, making the counter both exceptionally strong and lightweight.
 Reinforcement allows for long, seamless spans and even daring overhangs not possible with granite or other materials.
 An added benefit is that glass fiber reinforced concrete (GFRC) is far less likely to crack.

 While counters made from cement will last for years, they are vulnerable to stains.
 You’ll need to regularly reapply sealer and wax to protect the surface and be sure to clean up spills and messes right away.
 But, if you’re used to tile, you’ll love not having the added job of cleaning grout lines.
 Compare to other popular materials.

 Keep in mind that custom countertops take time to design, cast and cure—if you’re in a hurry, this could be a disadvantage.
 Plan for the turnaround time to be at least a few weeks.

 Lastly, their handcrafted nature means you might pay more due to the labor required.
 But, because they are a premium material, they will increase the long-term value of your home, making them a good investment.